How to Create Beautifully Painted Wooden Trays

 Use one brush for each paint color.

-Paint should be dry or almost dry by the time stencil is lifted.
+Paint should be dry or almost dry by the time the stencil is lifted.

 Allow paint to dry between coats.

-Preparation.
 Sand trays to smooth any rough areas or edges.
 Wipe with a damp paper towel to remove dust.
-Use the 1" brush to apply two smooth even coats as follows: large tray - Opaque Red; medium tray - Light Foliage Green; small tray - Apple Green (Photo A).
+Use the 1" brush to apply two smooth, even coats as follows: large tray - Opaque Red; medium tray - Light Foliage Green; small tray - Apple Green (Photo A).

-Stencil red tray and blocks.
-For best results, cut swirl designs from rest of stencil.
-Position stencil in bottom of red tray and secure in place with low-tack tape.
-Pour a quarter-sized puddle of Mendocino Red on palette.
-Dip stencil brush into paint, tapping excess on palette until only a hint of color remains on brush.
-Use a pouncing motion color in the largest swirl on the stencil (Photo B).
-Carefully lift one corner of stencil and check color and coverage.
+For best results, cut swirl designs from the rest of the stencil.
+Position the stencil in the bottom of the red tray and secure it in place with low-tack tape.
+Pour a quarter-sized puddle of Mendocino Red on the palette.
+Dip the stencil brush into paint, tapping excess on the palette until only a hint of color remains on the brush.
+Use a pouncing motion to color in the largest swirl on the stencil (Photo B).
+Carefully lift one corner of the stencil and check color and coverage.
 If more paint is needed, reapply and recheck color and coverage.

 Continue working in this manner until you have 5 large and 7 small swirls on the inside of the tray.
-Turn tray over and add more swirls to outside of tray in same way.
-Add swirls to red blocks in same way.
+Turn the tray over and add more swirls to the outside of the tray in the same way.
+Add swirls to red blocks in the same way.

-When changing paint colors, wash off stencil with a damp paper towel and dry thoroughly.
-Continue in same way as above, adding more swirls in Light Foliage Green and Apple Green.
+When changing paint colors, wash off the stencil with a damp paper towel and dry thoroughly.
+Continue in the same way as above, adding more swirls in Light Foliage Green and Apple Green.

-Stencil Apple Green tray and blocks.
-Continue in same way as Step 2, stenciling large and small swirls with Mendocino Red, Opaque Red and Light Foliage Green paint.
+Continue in the same way as Step 2, stenciling large and small swirls with Mendocino Red, Opaque Red, and Light Foliage Green paint.

-Edge trays.
-Use #12 paintbrush to paint tray edges as follows: large tray - Light Foliage Green; medium tray - Apple Green; small tray - Opaque Red (Photo C).
+Use the #12 paintbrush to paint tray edges as follows: large tray - Light Foliage Green; medium tray - Apple Green; small tray - Opaque Red (Photo C).

-Finish.
-Use 1" paintbrush to apply 2 to 3 smooth even coats of varnish to all surfaces.
+Use a 1" paintbrush to apply 2 to 3 smooth, even coats of varnish to all surfaces.
 Use a doily or napkin when using trays.
 Do not place food directly on surfaces.